awsdocs/amazon-glacier-developer-guide/doc_source/downloading-an-archive-using-java.md

 1. Wait for the job to complete\.

-   Most Amazon Glacier jobs take about four hours to complete\.
    You must wait until the job output is ready for you to download\.
 If you have either set a notification configuration on the vault identifying an Amazon Simple Notification Service \(Amazon SNS\) topic or specified an Amazon SNS topic when you initiated a job, Amazon Glacier sends a message to that topic after it completes the job\.

    You can also poll Amazon Glacier by calling the `describeJob` method to determine the job completion status\.
 Although, using an Amazon SNS topic for notification is the recommended approach\.